rprakash78/JP-Morgan-Virtual-Internship/README.md

 # JP-Morgan-Virtual-Internship
-This repository consists of all the tasks, guide that are required in completing this program.
+This repository consists of all the tasks and procedure that are assigned by.

 # Internship Registration Link:
 https://careers.jpmorgan.com/us/en/students/campaign/virtual-internship

+📧 : prakashr7898@gmail.com